anikush-yes/anikush-yes/README.md

 # Hi there 💃, my name is Anna Kochetkova, ***anikush-yes*** in Git

 I am a problem solver who applies this skill in the testing field.
 Complex challenges are not obstacles but a pleasure to overcome.
-I have received a tester certification, but it's just the beginning—a good start - the finish line is unattainable...
+I have received a tester certification, but it's just the beginning — a good start - the finish line is unattainable...

 <!--
 **anikush-yes/anikush-yes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.